The Age of Innocence: Mrs. Manson Mingott

+The home of the real-world Mrs. Manson Mingott, Mary Mason Jones, at the northeast corner of Fifth Avenue and 57th Street in Manhattan.

 The matriarch of the powerful Mingott family, and grandmother to Ellen and May.
 She was born Catherine Spicer, to an inconsequential family.
 Widowed at 28, she has ensured her family's social position through her own shrewdness and force of character.
 She controls her family: at Newland's request, she has May and Mrs. Welland agree to an earlier wedding date.
 She controls the money—withholding Ellen's living allowance (when the family is angry with Ellen), and having niece Regina Beaufort ask for money when in financial trouble.
 Mrs. Mingott is a maverick in the polite world of New York society, at times pushing the boundaries of acceptable behavior, such as receiving guests in her house's ground floor, though society associates that practice with women of questionable morals.
 Her welcoming Ellen is viewed skeptically, and she insists the rest of the family support Ellen.
 Mrs. Mingott was inspired by Edith Wharton's own portly great-great-aunt, Mary Mason Jones, who is said to have given rise to the phrase "Keeping up with the Joneses", due to her belief that fashionable society would always strive to keep up with her.